A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Discussion

 To calculate the various kinds of profiles, we adopt 10 radial annuli between 0.31 and 3.16 times the projected radius containing half of the stellar mass.
 We have explicitly checked that our RF learning outcome and feature importance ranking are not sensitive to how the binning is chosen, as long as the number of bins is in a reasonable range.
 Moreover, TNG galaxies are not strictly spherical, and for a given radial annulus, the actual density and surface brightness distribution can vary within the annulus.
 Thus we also include the axis ratio of the entire galaxy and the density fluctuations at different radii as input features.
 However, the scores for these features are low, which help little to improve the prediction, and thus we do not directly show their importances.
 We have also tried to include the covariance matrixes for all these profiles as input features, and we end up with almost no improvements.

 Blue lines and symbols in Figure~\ref{fig:residual_analy} show the RMSEs of the learning outcome based on all the different kinds of profiles mentioned above, as a function of stellar mass.
-Compared with the orange lines and symbols, which have been discussed in Section~\ref{sec:scatter}, the blue lines and symbols have slightly smaller values at $\log_{10}M_\ast/\msun<11.1$, whereas the value of the most massive point even becomes slightly larger.
+Compared with the orange lines and symbols, which have been discussed in Section~\ref{sec:scatter}, the blue lines and symbols have slightly smaller values at $\log_{10}M_\ast/\msun\sim10.6$, whereas the RMSEs in the two most massive bins even become larger though the errors are also quite large.
 Therefore, it seems even after we use up all the information contained in the projected density, surface brightness, line-of-sight velocity and velocity dispersion profiles, very limited improvements can be achieved.
 This is probably because for mergers/accretions happened early on, stars have enough time to be phase mixed, leaving less amount of information about the merger histories in the density and velocity maps.
 Maybe further including tangential velocities and metallicity gradients can help to achieve more improvements, though tangential velocities can be extremely difficult or impossible to measure for distant extra-galactic systems.
 In addition, satellite galaxies can continue forming stars after falling into the current host halo.
 The amount of stellar mass formed after infall also contributes to the ex-situ stellar mass.
 Further including features related to the star formation activities and orbits of satellites after infall might help to improve.